 Table service in a cocktail bar may sound too ‘Playboy’ for this day and age but let me give you some context: yes, the bartenders come to your table but no, they aren’t curvaceous, scantily-clad women with ridiculous bunny ears.
 Nor do they rip you off with inflated prices.
-Wood & Co. is an outfit dedicated to doing the cocktails right but in an environment that is funky and with a touch of ironic glamour.
+Wood & Co. is an outfit dedicated to doing the cocktails right but in an environment that is funky but with a touch of ironic glamour.
 This is where I like to go to meet a good friend.

-Be careful though: you might end up like me and my friend, reluctant to leave this boozy haven.
+It’s a thoroughly enjoyable experience, but be warned: you might end up like me and my friend, reluctant to leave this boozy haven.